 Wei Feng is a Sr. Scientific Engineering Associate in Berkeley Lab's China Energy Group.
 His research focuses on building energy efficiency, building energy simulation, distributed energy system in buildings and communities, building codes and standards.

 David Fridley is a staff scientist in Berkeley Lab's China Energy Group where his research involves extensive collaboration with the Chinese on end-use energy efficiency, industrial energy use, government energy management programs, data compilation and analysis, medium and long term energy policy research.

-Nina Zheng Khanna is a Scientific Engineering Associate in Berkeley Lab's China Energy Group.
+Nina Zheng Khanna is a Senior Scientific Engineering Associate in Berkeley Lab's China Energy Group.
 Since 2007, she has been working on China's appliance efficiency standards and labeling programs, building energy efficiency, bottom-up energy end-use modeling, low carbon cities development, and energy supply and energy policy analysis.

 David Roland-Holst is adjunct professor of agricultural and resource economics in the College of Natural Resources at the University of California, Berkeley.
 He is an expert on the Chinese economy, international development, and environmental economics.